Safety Toolkits

 In at the Deep End

-You don’t have the time to spend on it, and even if you did, it’s going to take you 10 times longer than it should, because you’ll need to acquire a whole new layer of knowledge.
-But a bit of safety advice could be very helpful.
+You don’t have the time to do all the preparation, and even if you did, it’s going to take you ten times longer.
+You’ll need to acquire a whole new layer of knowledge.
+You have no problem doing the implementation, but a bit of structured safety advice would be very helpful.

-The four most frequent “crisis” issues people ask for are listed below.
-These are scenarios regularly encountered by health and safety consultants.
+It’s not just audits that test your resources.
+There are other similar circumstances.
+Here are the four most frequent.
+They are scenarios regularly encountered by health and safety advisors.
 And they are all problems that can be resolved simply and efficiently.

 - Worksafe has inspected you or investigated an incident.
-They may have: required improvements by a specified date; threatened or actually issued an Infringement Notice; worst of all, they may be considering or in the process of, prosecuting you or your business.
+They may have: required improvements by a specified date; threatened or actually issued an Infringement Notice; worst of all, they may be considering prosecution.
 What you do next is critically important.

-- A big client has once more requested you to send them your “Safety Plan”.
+- A big client has once more requested that you send them your “Safety Plan”.
 Before contract renewal.
-That’s code for “This time we really mean it”.
+That means “This time we really mean it”.
 It’s the way things are done these days.
 But you need to know what game is being played.
-And you need to play it too.
-But you can do it with integrity.
+You need to play it too, but you can do it with integrity.

 - Head Office wants a safety audit and your “system” is full of holes.
 In fact, that big dusty manual has gone missing too.
 Not the end of the world.
 First of all, the thicker a manual is, the less practical use it is.
 Secondly, we will get you going with simple, meaningful stuff.
 In fact, you are probably already doing some useful things.
 Before you know it, you are ready for audit.